dcodeIO/interface-types/proposals/interface-types/linking/Explainer.md

 Let's assume for the moment that each of the dependency arrows between `.wasm` modules become module imports in the client module (we'll see why when revisiting the dynamic-shared-everything use case [below](#dynamic-shared-everything-linking-revisited)).
-This means that, e.g., the module type of `zip.wasm` and `img.wasm` will be:
+This means that, e.g., the module type of `zip.wasm` and `img.wasm` will include:
 ```wasm
 (module
   (import "libc" (module ...))